accordproject/hlf-cicero-contract/README.md

 # hlf-cicero-contract

-This project is a Smart Contract for **Hyperledger Fabric v2 (HLF v2)** (aka chaincode) that can be used to install, instantiate and trigger clauses within a smart legal agreement, defined using the Accord Project technology.
+This project is a generic Smart Contract for **Hyperledger Fabric v2 (HLF v2)** (aka chaincode) that can be used to install, instantiate and trigger clauses within a smart legal agreement, defined using the [Accord Project](https://accordproject.org) technology.
 The logic for the clause runs on-chain, and responses from the logic are returned to the caller.
 Any emitted events are passed to the Fabric event bus, and the state for the clause is stored on-chain.

+The smart contract is initialized using an Accord Project *CiceroMark* document.
+CiceroMark is an extended markdown format, allowing inline instantiation of [Accord Project templates](https://docs.accordproject.org/docs/accordproject.html).

 # Install